 Thank you for your willingness to serve as a preceptor to the ISU dietetic interns.
-This page offers key information relating to your role during the application process, your role during the internship, and your free online orientation to ISU precepting.
+This page offers key information about your role during the application process, your role during the internship, and your free online orientation to ISU precepting.
 As a preceptor for an Iowa State dietetic intern, you are also eligible to receive other free online continuing education.

-Your involvement during the application process is critical to the intern's success in being selected for our internship, and we count on you to provide supervised practice once the applicant has been accepted as an intern.
+Your involvement during the application process is critical to the applicant's success in being selected for our internship, and we count on you to provide supervised practice once the applicant has been accepted as an intern.

-Interns who apply for the nationwide or nationwide plus international location with the ISU DI must identify their preceptors prior to submitting their applications.
-There is not enough time between the match/acceptance date and the program start date to secure facilities and preceptors with whom the interns will work.
+Individuals who apply for the nationwide or nationwide plus international location with the ISU DI must identify their preceptors prior to submitting their applications.
+There is not enough time between the match/acceptance date and the program start date for interns to secure facilities and preceptors after the application deadline.

-- The experiences are planned according to a 6-month rotation schedule.
-View the sample schedules to see specific dates for each class, recommended duration and timeline.
+- Internship experiences are planned according to a 6-month rotation schedule.

 - An applicant's rotation schedule must show where the intern will accomplish all required supervised practice experiences and who will be providing those experiences.

-All internship appointments are tentative until an Affiliation Agreement is completed and signed by the facility and the college after the applicant is selected to the internship.
+- All internship appointments are tentative until an Affiliation Agreement is completed and signed by both the facility and the college after the applicant has been selected to the internship.

 Preceptor role during the internship